blackwoodseven/aws-codepipeline-notifications/README.md

 # aws-codepipeline-notifications

-This is a simple plugin that checks the results of the AWS pipeline processes and displays them as desktop notification
+This is a simple plugin that checks the results of the AWS pipeline processes and displays them as desktop notification -- NOT A PRODUCT FROM AWS, USE AT YOUR OWN EXPENSE.

 How to install?
 ---------------